-The sign at the church of course was a reference to the familiar promise Jesus makes to his followers, that he will make them fish for people, but the sign also changed - if just for a moment - my picture of God.
-Suddenly, God Almighty was down on the river, under the shade of bald cypress trees, decked out in camo, sitting on the back end of a pickup truck, grinning with a big filet knife and a Coleman cooler filled with bagged ice and canned beer.
-The image raised for me all kinds of questions, like, “Where does God get God’s koozies?”
+The sign at the church of course was a reference to the familiar promise Jesus makes to his followers, that he will make them fish for people, but the sign’s creative liberties significantly altered - if just for a moment - my picture of God.
+Suddenly, the God of all things sat under the shade of a bald cypress tree, decked out in eye black and camo, hitched on the back end of a pickup truck, grinning with a big filet knife in one hand and a Coleman cooler filled with bagged ice and canned beer on the tailgate.
+The image raised for me all kinds of theological questions, like, “Where does God get God’s koozies?”
 And “What do they say on them?”

-That most of our pictures for fishing involve baited hooks and deception conveniently fits the narrative many Christians and non-Christians have constructed for what Jesus is asking his disciples to do when he invites them to become fishers of people.
-In other words, sharing the faith is an activity many people do not trust.
-Evangelism, the thinking goes, is a practice designed to get someone to do something they didn’t want to do in the first place, either by fooling them into it or changing their minds in ways they didn’t ask for or invite.
+That most of our pictures for fishing involve baited hooks, deception, and control fits the narrative many Christians and non-Christians have constructed for what Jesus is asking his disciples to do when he invites us to become fishers of people.
+In other words, sharing the faith is an activity that even the faithful do not trust because faith sharing, the thinking goes, is designed to get someone to do something they didn’t want to do in the first place, either by fooling them into it or changing their minds in ways they didn’t ask for or invite.
 Evangelism, in this way of thinking, is about only the worst kinds of power, pressure, and paternalism.

 But.
 Well.
-This won’t change everything, but what if we took a step back.
-You know, before we projected our cultural understanding of fishing onto Jesus’ conversation with his friends.
+This won’t change everything, but what if we took a step back?
+You know, back before we projected our cultural understanding of fishing onto Jesus’ conversation with his friends.
 After all, fishing for Jesus’ friends was different from the fishing granddad did with us.
 There were no hooks or lines or beautifully crafted ties of one thing made to look like something else.
 Admittedly, the gospels aren’t fishing manuals, but every time we see them at it, they’re casting nets.
 They’re gathering fish.
-They’re bringing to the boat’s edge what was scattered in the water together.
+They’re bringing to the boat’s edge what was scattered in the water.
+Together.
+In teams.
 And I wonder if this changes how we hear Jesus’ invitation to fish for people.
-In other words, what if it’s not about deception, the bait and switch, or emotional hooks and manipulating others.
+In other words, what if it’s not about deception, the bait and switch, or emotional hooks and manipulating others?
 What if it’s not about giving people a change they didn’t want or didn’t ask for?
 What if it’s about gathering and being gathered?
 What if it’s about being re-collected and made whole?
 What if, taking a cue from the nets, it’s about mending?
 What does it look like to be a part of God’s work of gathering all people, and all things, to God?
 Engaging one another and the world with the love, mercy, and delight made known to us in Jesus?

-Lots of things that sharing the gathering work of God could mean, but three things I see when I look at the disciples to whom the invitation was first given.
-When we look to the lives of Jesus’ disciples, what they did, when they did become fishers of people.
-They lived it
+There are lots of things that sharing in the gathering work of God could mean, but I see three things when I look at the disciples to whom the invitation was first given.
+When we look to the lives of Jesus’s disciples, what they did when they did become fishers of people, they lived the calling

-- by telling their own personal stories of being noticed and called and loved by God, and their stories of what they’d seen and heard of God at work in the world (think SO MUCH of the book of Acts),
+- by telling their own stories of being noticed and called and loved by God, and their stories of what they’d seen and heard of God at work in the world (think SO MUCH of the book of Acts),

-- by going out in pairs to heal and preach, in other words, by risking vulnerability and loving others in the same way as the one who loved and sent them.
-By love that lays down life for one’s friends.
+- by going out in pairs to heal and preach, in other words, by risking vulnerability, loving others in the same way as the one who loved and sent them, and bringing back to Jesus all that they found.